daylenh/CMPE172/README.md

 spring.datasource.password=password
 ```

-Create the `hospital_appointment` database first, then adjust credentials in
-`src/main/resources/application.properties` if your local MySQL account differs.
-On startup, the schema initializer creates the project tables and inserts demo
-records for one patient, one doctor, one admin, two services, and sample slots.
+Create the `hospital_appointment` database first, then adjust credentials in `src/main/resources/application.properties` if your local MySQL account differs.
+On startup, the schema initializer creates the project tables and inserts demo records for patients, doctors, one admin, some services, and sample slots.

 ## Run